May is the Month of Mary / Mary is Beautiful

 No recent published versions have been found, but there are numerous on-line references to the first verse and chorus quoted below.

-It was most-likely included in "New Hymns for Young and Old: Words by SND set to original tunes by Lloyd Hartley", published by Cary and Co, London in 1948.
-This Lloyd Hartley (1882-1953) was a 1930s radio broadcaster, pianist, composer and piano teacher.
+It was most-likely included in "New Hymns for Young and Old: Words by SND set to original tunes by Lloyd Hartley", published by Cary and Co, London in 1948, and featuring music by English, 1930s radio broadcaster, pianist, composer and piano teacher Lloyd Hartley (1882-1953).

-If you have any more information about the song, and the tune(s?) it has been sung to, please leave a message in the Comments box near the bottom of the page.
+If you have any more information about the song, and any other tunes it has been sung to, please leave a message in the Comments box near the bottom of the page.

 Downloads